thunderbird/atn-review-policy/README.md

 Should an add-on include any unexpected feature that falls into one of the following categories:

 - Potentially compromises user privacy or security (like sending data to third parties)
-- Changes default settings like the new tab page, homepage or search engine
+- Makes undisclosed changes to Thunderbird's default settings.
-- Makes unexpected changes to the browser or web content
+- Makes unexpected changes to Thunderbird or user content
 - Includes features or functionality not related to the add-on’s core function(s)

 Then the “unexpected” feature(s) must adhere to all of the following requirements: